 Projections of Employment

-In California, the number of Computer and Information Systems Managers is expected to grow faster than average growth rate for all occupations.
-Jobs for Computer and Information Systems Managers are expected to increase by 22.2 percent, or 10,400 jobs between 2012 and 2022.
+In California, the number of Computer and Information Systems Managers is expected to grow much faster than average growth rate for all occupations.
+Jobs for Computer and Information Systems Managers are expected to increase by 30.3 percent, or 15,200 jobs between 2014 and 2024.

 In San Diego County, the number of Computer and Information Systems Managers is expected to grow faster than average growth rate for all occupations.
 Jobs for Computer and Information Systems Managers are expected to increase by 24.5 percent, or 960 jobs between 2012 and 2022.

 |Estimated Employment and Projected Growth|